Contrasting Photronics (NASDAQ:PLAB) and Fujifilm (OTCMKTS:FUJIY)

 |5.08%

-This is a breakdown of recent recommendations and price targets for Photronics and Fujifilm, as reported by MarketBeat.com.
+This is a breakdown of recent ratings and recommmendations for Photronics and Fujifilm, as reported by MarketBeat.com.

 |Sell Ratings